2015 Scientific Research and Experimental Development tax credit claim

-- Execute action habits subconsciously while thinking about (simulating) others.
+- Execute action habits subconsciously while thinking about other actions (simulation based on experience).

 Line 244 – What work did you perform in the tax year to overcome the scientific or technological uncertainties described in Line 242?
 (Summarize the systematic investigation) (Maximum 700 words)